Petra – Out of my League?

 “You are very observant,” Taul said.
 “We just finished a study, and it’s absolutely true.”

-My favorite sock style is medium chimney.
-Taul said, “Oh, I know something about you that you never realized.
-Medium chimney people like to dance.
-Generally they’re kind, but they can be cruel to leafy plants.
+Taul explained that people who like medium chimney, which is my favorite sock type, like to dance, are kind, but can be cruel to plants.
 They enjoy changing the time on clocks.
-And…here’s what’ll surprise you – you’d rather have packages delivered to you by a company that uses camels instead of trucks.”
+“And…” Taul said, as if he was giving me inside information, “you’d rather have packages delivered to you by a company that uses camels instead of trucks.”

 Todd O.